-- A trademark protects a business's rights to use the mark to identify its goods and/or services, and prevent another company from using the same mark for the same class of goods and/or services.
+- Registration of a trademark protects a business's rights to use the mark to identify its goods and/or services and prevent another company from using the same mark for the same class of goods or services.

 - Although you can legally register a trademark with the USPTO on your own, it is highly recommended that you seek out a trademark attorney to assist you.
 Hiring a trademark attorney simplifies the process and increases the accuracy of your application.

-Having a brand that consumers can recognize and trust is essential to creating a successful business.
-However, without a business trademark to protect your brand identity, you run the risk of competitors using your business name, slogan or logo.
-This can tarnish your brand, cause consumer confusion, and potentially lead to legal ramifications and monetary losses.
+A business trademark protects your company's identity – without it, you run the risk of competitors using your business name, slogan or logo.
+This can tarnish your brand, confuse customers, and potentially lead to legal trouble and monetary losses.
 Here's what you need to know about registering a trademark for your business.

 What is a trademark, and what does it protect?

 It is not mandatory for businesses to register their trademark.
-It is possible for a company to establish common law rights to a mark based solely on the use of it.
+Your company can establish common law rights to a mark based solely on the use of it.
 However, registering your mark has many advantages – the biggest one being exclusive legal rights.
 Having legal usage rights over your marks helps you maintain your brand identity and protects it from being copied.

-Del Pizzo said it is important for businesses to understand that the name of their business is not necessarily a trademark, and in some cases, may not be registerable as a trademark.
-"Registering a business name with a state entity to do business in that state is not the same as registering a trademark with the USPTO to obtain federal trademark rights," said Del Pizzo.
+Del Pizzo said it is important to understand that the name of a business is not necessarily a trademark and may not be registerable as one.
+"Registering a business name with a state entity to do business in that state is not the same as registering a trademark with the USPTO to obtain federal trademark rights."

 When should you trademark your business name and logo?

 Companies should register business trademarks as soon as possible to avoid complications and monetary damages later on.
-Del Pizzo said that some small businesses have made the mistake of investing time and money on branding and marketing their business, only to later find out that another company has federal trademark rights that bar their use.
+Del Pizzo said that some small businesses have made the mistake of investing time and money in branding and marketing, only to later find out that another company has federal trademark rights that bar their use.

-Additionally, businesses that invest money into a brand before speaking with an attorney about trademark rights run the risk of trying to trademark a name that is simply not trademarkable.
-For example, Travis Crabtree, president and general counsel of Swyft Filings, said generic names (e.g., Best Donuts) and descriptive names (e.g., Yellow Legal Pads) will likely not receive protection.
+Additionally, businesses that invest money in a brand before speaking with an attorney about trademark rights run the risk of trying to trademark a name that is simply not trademarkable.
+Generic names (e.g., Best Donuts) and descriptive names (e.g., Yellow Legal Pads) are not likely to receive protection, said Crabtree.

 Crabtree added that if you have a product or service that people want, it won't take long for others to copy you.
-Although registering a trademark can be as quick as six months, it can take up to a year or more – hence, the importance of starting the application process as soon as possible.
+The process of registering a trademark can be as short as six months, or it could take more than a year – hence the importance of starting the application process as soon as possible.

-There are three separate electronic applications to choose from (TEAS Plus, TEAS RF and TEAS Regular).
+The Trademark Electronic Application System gives you two ways to file – TEAS Plus and TEAS Standard.
 Each has its own benefits and limitations.
 If you work with an attorney, they may have a preferred application that they file under; otherwise, it's up to you to decide which one suits you best.

-After filing your application, the USPTO can take anywhere from one to three months for the initial review.
+After you file your application, the USPTO takes one to three months for the initial review.

 "The USPTO will either issue an office action, which means they have an issue or question about the application, or they will move it to through the next steps," said Crabtree.